bgorman87/PDF-Flow/README.md

 ### Dependencies

-Before getting started, make sure you have the following dependencies installed on your system and are available via PATH.
-On Windows, neither one of these dependencies automatically add themselves to PATH so you will have to do it manually for both:
+Before getting started, make sure you have the following dependencies installed on your system.
+Once installed you can either add them manually to your system PATH or specify their locations in the PDF Flow settings tab after opening.
+When using either option, use the `Test` buttons in the settings tab to ensure they are properly detected.

 - [Poppler](https://pdf2image.readthedocs.io/en/latest/installation.html#installing-poppler) - Used for transforming PDFs to images.
 - [Tesseract OCR](https://tesseract-ocr.github.io/tessdoc/Installation.html) - The OCR engine for text extraction.